‘Enough is enough,’ say Cameroon bishops after kidnapping, church burning

-YAOUNDÉ, Cameroon — Catholic bishops in Cameroon’s war-torn English-speaking regions said they were left in “shock and utter horror” following the burning of a church and the kidnapping of five priests, a nun and at least two laypeople.
+YAOUNDÉ, Cameroon — Catholic bishops in Cameroon’s war-torn English-speaking regions said they were left in “shock and utter horror” following the burning of a church and the kidnapping of five priests, a nun and three laypeople.

 The incident occurred Sept.
 16 at the St. Mary’s Catholic Church in Nchang, in southwestern Cameroon.
 The people kidnapped were taken to an unknown destination in the surrounding forests.